SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   Try removing the day of the week parameter.
+   Remove the ``day`` parameter.
-   Try adding a third parameter to include today’s lunch special in the greeting.
+   Add a parameter to include today’s lunch special in the greeting.

-Functions can return multiple values using a tuple.
+Functions can return multiple values by using a tuple.

 .. testcode:: func-tuple